Hordeking/spacenav-plus/README.md

 ## framework

 This is my reimplementation of the official 3DconnexionClient Mac OS X Framework.
 It uses the original headers but reimplements the basic functionality using the libspnav library.

-It can be dropped into applications using the official SDK to replace it.
+By default it will be installed to `/Library/Frameworks`.
+Many programs, for example Blender, will pick it up there and be able to use the spacenavd device.

+For some other applications, it has to be dropped into the application bundle (you may want to backup the original one).
 This has been tested with Google Earth:

+    sudo mv /Applications/Google\ Earth\ Pro.app/Contents/Frameworks/3DconnexionClient.framework /Applications/Google\ Earth\ Pro.app/Contents/Frameworks/3DconnexionClient.framework.original
     cd framework
     ./configure --prefix="/Applications/Google\ Earth\ Pro.app/Contents/Frameworks"
     make
-    sudo mv "/Applications/Google\ Earth\ Pro.app/Contents/Frameworks/3DconnexionClient.framework /Applications/Google\ Earth\ Pro.app/Contents/Frameworks/3DconnexionClient.framework.original
     sudo make install

 ## Using it in other programs